mattparker/lamplighthelp/v0/23-2-0_Viewing_existing_Evals_Direct_campaigns.markdown

 __Saving your view__

 You can adjust the columns shown in the table, by right clicking in the headings row of the table.
-This will show you a list of rows.
-Ticked rows are shown, and unticked rows are hidden.
+This will show you a list of all the columns that are available in your table.
+Ticked columns are shown, and unticked columns are hidden.
 You can change this by clicking on the item you wish to show or hide.
 If you wish to make that change the default view, click again and from the bottom of the pop-up list, choose 'Save table columns layout'.
 This will now be shown as the default view for you.
 This only affects you, and not the rest of your team.
 Choose 'Reset table columns layout' to return to the system standard.
 (If you have added additional columns from the 'Additional data columns to display' view, these can also be saved.)

 ![Saving table column layout{{work}} records]({{imgpath}}1205a.png)